 Family mediation or the mediation of divorce disputes is primarily intended for parents going through a divorce or separation who require the assistance of an impartial specialist to mediate their differences of opinion and to facilitate communication and cooperation between them on issues concerning future arrangements regarding their children and to conclude agreements on such matters.
-The aim of mediation proceedings is not so much to achieve reconciliation as it is to reach workable settlements.
+The aim of mediation proceedings is not so much to achieve reconciliation as to reach a workable settlement.

-In Estonia, the organisation of the family mediation service is regulated by the following legislation:
+In the Republic of Estonia, the organisation of family mediation services is governed by the following legislation:

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.